Ernie Smith (shortstop)

-Ernest Henry "Ernie" Smith (October 11, 1899 – April 6, 1973), was a Major League Baseball shortstop who played in with the Chicago White Sox.
+Ernest Henry Smith (October 11, 1899 – April 6, 1973) was an American Major League Baseball shortstop who played in with the Chicago White Sox.
 He batted and threw right-handed.
 Smith had a .241 batting average in 24 games, 19 hits in 79 at-bats, in his one-year career.

 He was born in Totowa, New Jersey and died in Brooklyn, New York.
 His birth name was Ernest Henry Schmidt.